17 Best Hikes in Maine: The Top-Rated Hiking Trails to Visit in 2026

 - Difficulty: Moderate

-- FYI: Acadia National Park charges a fee per vehicle or motorcycle.
-If you’re entering on foot, the fee is per person.
-This is a gorgeous trail to do year-round, including during the winter.
-Be sure to wear proper footwear for slippery conditions, as the trail can change at any time.
-Feel free to bring your furry friends, but all dogs must be on a leash of at least 6 feet.
+- FYI: Be sure to wear proper footwear for slippery conditions, as the trail can change at any time.
+Feel free to bring your furry friends, but all dogs must be on a leash at least 6 feet long.
 Always check them for ticks after your hike.

 Considered one of the best day hikes in the state, this popular trail offers some of the best Maine hiking you can find.
-The mountain trail traverses ledges, following the shores of the Atlantic, all while offering absolutely gorgeous views.
-In addition to the scenic nature of the trail itself, the route passes the iconic Thunder Hole which creates a thunderous noise every time a wave slams into a small cave below.
+The mountain trail traverses ledges and follows the shores of the Atlantic, all while offering absolutely gorgeous views.
+In addition to the trail's scenic beauty, the route passes the iconic Thunder Hole, which produces a thunderous roar whenever a wave slams into a small cave below.
 One of the most beloved hikes in the park, this is a great hike for those who want to see some of the quintessential Maine landscape in the region.

 Best Short & Easy Hikes in Maine

-While "easy" is certainly subjective depending on experience level and mobility, these hikes offer a good entry into the world of hiking.
-Not too long, with minimal elevation gain, these easy hiking Maine adventures are great for those who aren't looking to work up a sweat.
+While "easy" is certainly subjective and depends on experience level and mobility, these hikes offer a good introduction to hiking.
+Not too long and with minimal elevation gain, these easy hiking adventures in Maine are great for those who aren't looking to work up a sweat.
 Each trail on this list is also fantastic for helping small children fall in love with the outdoors.

 4. Thunder Hole to Sand Beach